Charlie Daniels (footballer): Portsmouth

 On 23 January 2021, Daniels joined League One side Portsmouth on a deal until the end of the 2020–21 season.
 He scored his first goal for the club on 10 April 2021 in a 2–1 defeat to Burton Albion.

 Colchester United and retirement

 On 17 August 2021, Daniels signed for League Two side Colchester United on a one-year deal, having been on trial at the club.
 He made his debut the same day from the substitutes bench in Colchester's 1–1 draw with Mansfield Town.
 While at Colchester, Daniels began coaching with Watford's under-18 side in a part-time capacity.
 In January 2022, following the departure of Hayden Mullins as Colchester head coach, he made the decision to retire from playing and concentrate on his coaching role.

 Westfield

 In June 2024, Daniels joined Mid Sussex Football League club Westfield, owned by former Bournemouth teammate Steve Cook.

+Coaching career

+On 1 February 2026, Daniels was announced as caretaker manager after the resignation of Javi Gracia.
+He will be supported by Dan Gosling and Adrian Mariappa.